Iceteavanill/Velociraptor_incident_display/README.md

 ### jumper

 There are multiple jumpers on the PCB.
 The only one that is in use is JP1(normally open), which is used for isolating the buck boost converter while adjusting.
 Leave all other Jumper unconnected.
 JP2, JP3, JP4, JP6, JP7, JP8, JP9, JP10, JP11, JP12, JP13, JP14 are normally closed and can be opened to stop the flow of signals for testing purposes.
 Refer to the schematic for exact function.
 JP5 is for grounding the battery voltage.
 Check for continuity on this jumper especially because, if closed, it will drain and damage the battery and cause undocumented behaviour.

-## software
+## Software

-The Software that runs the device is provided as a platformIO Project and you have to recompile it for the device you are using (U2 : either a ATmega328P or a ATmega328PB).
+The Software that runs the device is provided as a PlatformIO Project and you have to recompile it for the device you are using (U2 : either a ATmega328P or a ATmega328PB).
 Edit the "board" line in the .ini file accordingly.
 You may also have to adjust the file further according to your programming method.
-If you are not using a chip harvested from an Arduino board, don't forget to set the fuses (same fuse settings like an Arduino uno).
+If you are not using a chip harvested from an Arduino board, don't forget to set the fuses (same fuse settings like an Arduino UNO).
 If you want your displays to be completely off when the ambient light level is low enough, you can enable a option in the code for that to happen.
 After you have flashed the software, you can power up the board.
-At the first powerup, there will be multiple error codes shown.
-If the error codes doesn’t go away after one minute, there is a hardware problem.
+At the first power up, there will be multiple error codes shown.
+If the error codes don’t go away after one minute, there is a hardware problem.
 See troubleshooting (no CR2032 may also trigger a fault).
 To get to normal operation, you must calibrate the light sensor, set the time and reset the counter (in that order).
 See menu navigation, calibration of ambient sensor and setting the time.

-### menu navigation
+### Menu navigation

 The menu navigation is relatively simple.
 After startup, the device is in the default state which is displaying the count of days since the last velociraptor incident.
 In this state the menu is navigable with the buttons.
 By pressing "+" and "-" for 5s, the buttons are locked.
-By repeating this sequence, the buttons can be unlocked (a dot on the bottom right indicates an unlocked state). pressing set enters the setup menu indicated by "set " on the display. "+" or "-" cycles through the different menu options: ambient light sensor calibration, sensor value readout, time setting, time reading and resetting the counter.
+By repeating this sequence, the buttons can be unlocked (a dot on the bottom right indicates an unlocked state).
+Pressing set enters the setup menu indicated by "set" on the display. "+" or "-" cycles through the different menu options: ambient light sensor calibration, sensor value readout, time setting, time reading and resetting the counter.
 Entering sensor value readout displays the 3 different values: sensor readout, sensor offset (typically 0 ) and sensor scaling (typically 4 - 5).
 If entered, the "+" or "-" switches can be used to scroll through the 3 values.
 To return to the menu press "set".
 The display time setting works the same way except the values displayed are year, month, day, hour, minute, second.
 The other functions are described later

 The menu navigation as a flowchart: